 Wild strawberries are available during spring and early summer.

 There are two Wild strawberry varieties, Fragaria vesca, known as the Woodland strawberry or fraises des bois, and Fragaria chiloensis, known as the Coastal strawberry.
+Like their conventionally grown cousins, Wild strawberries propagate by means of horizontally spreading runners.
+In fact, the word strawberry comes from the Anglo-Saxon streawberige, referring to the berries strewing their runners out over the ground.
 Although red-fleshed Wild strawberries are most common, there are some Wild strawberries that are white with creamy yellow tones.
-These white varieties include Bush White, Pineapple Crush, Alpine Yellow and the most popular, Alpine White.

 Wild strawberries are a culinary delicacy and should be treated as such.
 They are also quite perishable and thus, will need to be utilized within a few days of harvest.
 They are as versatile in savory recipes as sweet.
 They can play the principle ingredient in salads, salsas, ice cream, cocktails, jams, tarts and vinaigrettes.
 Complimentary pairings include cream, vanilla, coconut, caramel, mango, bacon, grilled chicken, buttermilk, aged cheeses, blue cheese, herbs such as basil, mint and arugula, chiles, pine nuts, hazelnuts, olive oil and citrus.

 Wild strawberries were an important source of food for the early indigenous people of North America.
 The Blackfoot, Cherokee, Ojibwa and Iroquois Tribes also used the leaves of Wild strawberry plants as a disinfectant and a treatment for gastrointestinal, kidney and liver problems.